tenox7/SyncCommander/README.md

 # Sync Commander

-Directory tree comparisation and synchronization TUI app.
+Directory tree comparisation and synchronization tool.

+Like Norton Commander or / Midnight Commander but focused on sync.

 ## Supported protocols